UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![Select Role Image](./images/selectBackendRole.png)

 3. The deployment will take a few minutes.
 Please wait until the deployment status is green.
+If your build is stuck on the forking your github repository step, you can refresh the page and go back to step 2.

 ![Build Complete Image](./images/frontendBuildCompletion.png)